nyyshaaa/nyyshaaa/README.md

 # Hi there 👋

 - 🔭 I’m currently learning and experimenting with **back-end software engineering** for optimizations, analytics ,performance tuning and scalability.
-- 🌱 Back-end Engineering Experience via hands on learning — 9 months (November 2024 - October end 2025) + ongoing.
+- 🌱 Back-end Engineering Experience via hands on learning — 9.5 months (November 2024 - December end 2025) + ongoing.
 - 💡 Passionate & energetic about building **efficient, reliable, and secure systems** — with a keen eye on optimizations, observability, and clean architecture.
 - 💼 Actively seeking **Back-End Engineer**, **Python Developer**, or **Software Engineer** roles.
 - 🛠️ Previous experience in: